Stone Ridge Asset Management

 Tips for Rookie Investors

-- Start with exchange-traded funds.
+- Start with exchange-traded funds, also known as ETFs.
 These diversified baskets of stocks trade like stocks but carry less risk.
 Plus, many have tax benefits.
 They’re a great way to test the investing waters.